keanuplayz/Fibonacci-Python/README.md

 # Fibonacci-Python

-A fibonacci counter written in Python.
+A Fibonacci counter written in Python.

 ## Installing